 While the finished version of my Nutella pizza recipe is really quite simple, the recipe development process actually took me several months to perfect.

-Nutella doesn't bake well at high temperatures, so you can't spread it on the pizza and bake it the way you do with a classic red sauce pizza.
-Figuring out the best way to bake plain pizza dough so that it retains the classic crisp-yet-chewy texture you expect from a pizza was trickier than I anticipated.
+Nutella doesn't bake well at high temperatures, so you can't spread it on the pizza and bake it the way you do with a regular pizza.
+Figuring out the best way to bake plain pizza dough so that it retains the classic crisp-yet-chewy texture you expect was tricky!

-I tried baking the dough topped with butter, crisco, olive oil, a combination of butter and powdered sugar, spraying it with water, etc. None of them got the results I wanted, and the hot melted butter and oil sometimes pooling on top of the dough turned out to be a real hazard!
-No thank you.
+I tried baking the dough topped with butter, Crisco, olive oil, a combination of butter and powdered sugar, spraying it with water, etc. None of them got the results I wanted, and the hot melted butter and oil sometimes pooled on top of the dough was a real hazard!

-I also tested rolling vs. hand stretching the dough, but it didn't make a difference which method I used, the thinnest parts of the dough still baked up crunchy and crumbly.
+I also tested rolling out vs. hand stretching the dough, but it didn't make a difference which method I used; without something on top of the dough, the thinnest parts still baked up crunchy and crumbly — more like a cracker than pizza.

-In the end, I found it was key not to stretch the dough too thin.
-And crucially, I borrowed a technique I've seen Andris (the founder of the Baking Steel company) use to make his cacio e pepe pizza — a few ice cubes on the surface of the blank pizza dough to weigh it down and provide moisture while it bakes.
-The ice cubes are tipped off the dough about halfway through the bake time to allow the surface of the pizza crust to dry off.
+In the end, I found two things that made the biggest difference.
+One, it was important not to stretch the dough too thin.
+And, crucially, I borrowed a technique I've seen used to make this cacio e pepe pizza — a few ice cubes on the surface of the blank pizza dough to weigh it down and provide moisture while it bakes.

-- Pizza Dough - I use my overnight thin crust pizza dough recipe here, as usual.
-You can use any pizza dough you like, but you will get better results with a homemade pizza dough that has a long rise time because the gluten has more time to relax so it can be hand stretched to the right size.
+I use my overnight thin-crust pizza dough recipe here, as usual.
+You can use any pizza dough you like, but you will get better results with a homemade pizza dough that has a long rise time because the gluten has more time to relax so it can be stretched to the right size.

-- Ice Cubes - You need 2-3 standard sized ice cubes for this Nutella pizza.
-The ice cubes help weigh down the dough and keep the surface moist so it retains flexibility while it cooks.
-I tried some other ice cube shapes and sizes, but the ones from this easy release ice cube tray worked best.
+You need 2-3 standard-sized ice cubes.
+I tried some other ice cube shapes and sizes, but the ones from this easy-release ice cube tray worked best for me.
 If your ice cubes are smaller, you may need more of them.
 I don't recommend using larger ice cubes for this pizza.

 Other Nutella Pizza Dessert Toppings: